 IN the immediate aftermath of Annan Athletic's ascension into the Scottish Football League last week, a common theme emerged from the four clubs whose bids had been unsuccessful.
+Indeed, had a tally been kept of the keywords uttered by the representatives of Preston Athletic, Edinburgh City, Spartans and Cove Rangers at Hampden last Thursday then "congratulations", "disappointed" and "jealousy" (from Spartans) would all have featured highly on that list.

 The most popular phrase spoken, however, was "pyramid system".
 And little wonder.
 Opportunities for non-league clubs to earn promotion to the senior set-up are about as rare as a Scottish summer's day without rain.
 The vacancy filled by Annan arose from Gretna's well-documented financial meltdown.